peter-conalgo/freesurface/README.md

 The truth is that no one person can know what the critical mass really wants and needs.
 We need to find a way to make the critical mass tell us what what open source needs to mean.
 We need to know what people really want from it, what would really make them take action to have it.

-### We need industry to ask themselves if what they have works

-If you are company that thinks they would like to pinoneer in an area like this, let us know!
-Does your current business centric software really do what it needs to for your staff?

 ### We need perspectives